ShingareOm/ShingareOm/README.md

 ## Projects

 ### Business Calculator
 - This WebApp project implements the design of calculator designed by Mr. Pravin sir.
-This project is implemented by me and my beat friend.
+This project is implemented by me and my friend.
   [Check it out our mutual project](https://github.com/ShingareOm/BusinessCalculator)

 ### Bank Management System with Face Recognition